Pistonight/ukingidatool/README.md

 After running the script, wait for the auto analysis to finish (should say `AU: idle` in the bottom-left), then try saving and reopen the database to make sure it's not corrupted.
 I recommend still keeping the backup around just in case.

+sometimes, renaming function argument types after importing types immediately will fail.
+You can rerun with `--skip-types` to retry.